pydeoxy/cic_dt_smartlab/readme.md

   ```
   pip install -r requirements.txt
   ```
-3. Configure `dt_config.py` with your MQTT broker, database, and Blender paths.
+3. Configure `smartlab_config.json` with your MQTT broker, and file id of shared IFC on Goolge Drive.
+   Configure `topic_ifc_link.json` with your MQTT topics and their corresponding GUIDs in the IFC file.

 ### **Running the Project**